Reducing costs and enhancing customer service with courier management system integration

 Created in the 60s, ERP software was originally known as Materials Requirements Planning (MRP) software, which was ran on huge mainframe computers and only affordable to larger businesses.
 It helped companies to balance factory production with inventory management, which enabled them to keep their stock levels low and reduce the amount of money tied up in their inventory.

 The software soon expanded beyond manufacturing and stock control, beginning to integrate with other back-office functions such as finance, order management and distribution.
 It had moved on to become a more affordable and available solution, with businesses beyond the manufacturing industry beginning to make use of an integrated software system.
 By the mid-1990s, governments and non-profit organisations began to use the systems too.

-Today, ERP systems have become more advanced, offering powerful real-time data whilst significantly reducing paper processes.
+Today, ERP software has become more advanced, offering powerful real-time data whilst significantly reducing paper processes.
 Although a lot of modern ERP systems can be cloud-based, this can cause issues and disruption if there are no offline capabilities, such as in the case of a server outage.
 This why most businesses still prefer a desktop-first ERP solution, which can then be accessed remotely through cloud or app technology.